vim-jp / vimdoc-en / ft_hare

 ==============================================================================

-This plugin provides syntax highlighting, indentation, and other functionality
+This plugin provides syntax highlighting, indentation, and other supporting

-This plugin provides a small number of variables that you can define in your
+This plugin has a few different variables that can be defined inside your

 g:hare_recommended_style

-The following options are set by default, in accordance with the official Hare
+The following options are set by default, in accordance with Hare's official

 style guide: